 The registration application process can take as little as five to seven business days once an applicant has submitted all supporting documentation.
 Once registered, new members will receive the following letter of registration.

 However, a referral to the Registration Committee could typically lengthen the process.
 The Registration Committee generally meets once a month to review referrals; however, it may meet more frequently if required.
 Decisions of the Registration Committee are communicated to applicants within 1-2 business days.
-Although every Registration Committee is dependant on the individual circumstances of the applicant, the following is an example letter informing the candidate of their requirements.

 Candidates are encouraged to apply for registration upon receipt of successful completion of the examination requirements.